California Engineering Photography Expert WitnessThe Experts Expert

 When Paul Kayfetz became an inactive attorney

-he became a very active expert witness.
+he became a very active expert witness in Engineering Photography Expert Witness.

 To determine just what the crew could see, Willson’s counsel, Thomas Steel of San Francisco, turned to attorney and accident reconstructionist Paul Kayfetz.
 The Bolinas resident constructed a 2,000-pound, 12-foot-high wooden structure, equipped it with measuring and recording devices, bolted it atop a railroad handcart and ran it down the tracks at the weapons station toward an assembled cast of demonstrators.